Professor Rebecca Braslau

 rbraslau at ucsc.edu

-Prof. Braslau has mentored 19 graduate students, 7 postdoctoral scholars, 42 undergraduate research students (UCSC students, NSF REU students and ACCESS students from other campuses), and 5 international student visitors.
+Prof. Braslau has mentored 23 graduate students, 7 postdoctoral scholars, and more than 50 undergraduate research students (UCSC students, NSF REU students and ACCESS students from other campuses), and 5 international student visitors.

 Professor Braslau teaches courses in organic chemistry at the sophomore level, an advanced organic laboratory, and graduate courses in organic synthesis and a specialized course on organic free radicals.
-She is currently chair of the Department Safety Committee, and chair of the campus Chemical Safety Advisory Committee, in addition to serving as a member of several other committees at the department and campus level.
+She has served as the chair of the Department Safety Committee, and chair of the campus Chemical Safety Advisory Committee, in addition to serving as a member of several other committees at the department and campus level.